codeschool/ProjectHtmlPortfolio/README.md

 # About

-The portfolio website based on HTML and CSS that very usefull for beginner in web development
+The portfolio website based on HTML,CSS and that very usefull for beginner in web development.

+# HTML CSS JS

+html is hyper text markup language also known as browser markup language css is cascanding style sheets that give best style for your web page javascript is use for best animation and also use in backend

 # Moved